In this crafty lesson plan, students make their own insects to learn about the physical characteristics and anatomy of insects.

 - Have 8 eyes and 2 pedipalps — leg-like body parts that touch and taste — instead of antennae

-Step 3: Gather students together and ask them to share the kind of insect they're creating and what features they need to add.
+Step 4: As the paint dries, gather students together and ask them to share the kind of insect they're creating and what features they need to add.

-Step 1: Before students arrive, punch three holes on each side of the center egg carton cup (thorax) and two on either side of the head.
-Set out three pipe cleaners, 2-inch by 2-inch piece of cardstock, and a 6- by 6-inch piece of foil on a paper plate for each student.
+Step 1: Before students arrive, prepare each student's insect body for the next steps.
+Punch three holes on each side of the center egg carton cup (thorax) and two on either side of the head.
+Set out three pipe cleaners, a 2-inch by 2-inch piece of cardstock, and a 6- by 6-inch piece of foil on a paper plate for each student.
 Set out colored markers, scissors, and glue.

-Step 4: Close the lesson by sharing a book about insects.
-See my booklist for suggestions.
+Step 6: Close the lesson by sharing a book about insects.
+See this book list for suggestions.

 Step 1: Ask students how people move.
 Accept all answers.
-Refer them to the pictures on the Insects and Spiders chart from Day 1.
+Refer students to the pictures on the Insects and Spiders chart from Day 1.
 Explain that insects move in many ways.

-Step 4: Distribute the students’ insects.
+Step 5: Distribute the students' completed insects.
 Go outdoors and invite students to move their insect in the way they think it might move.

 Supporting All Learners